Windows Server Upgrade - an overview

 So, if your server uses ReFS disks, DO NOT use an inplace upgrade.
 Instead, install a new server or move files to a new NTFS formatted disk, if possible (i.e., mount the disks on another server and copy everything to the new disk).

-Networking issues, Part 1 - legacy network interface
+Part 1 - legacy network interface in VMware

 In some environments, the customer used the E1000 Intel card for his VMware virtual machines.
 While is it generally recommended to use VMXNET3 (better performance, higher bandwidth, etc.), some admins may still rely on the old card.